 The full list of changes is available here.

-Registered users of Sig Software's Drop Drawers can upgrade to DragThing for the special price of $19, a $10 discount on the normal cost of $29.
-This update is free for registered users of DragThing 5.
+People who bought Sig Software's Drop Drawers can upgrade to DragThing for the special price of $19, a $10 discount on the normal cost of $29.
+This update is free for people who bought any earlier version of DragThing 5.

 This release also includes two new dock themes from Martin Harding - updated versions of his "HUD Panel" and "Light Panel" themes.
 Thanks Martin!